sleephawk/adventure-game/README.md

 - [x] create a for loop once the scenes are created
 - [x] refactor for loop so that we have one function creating the scenes rather than looping the functions
 - [x] erase chapter logic and commit to a one-chapter system
-- [ ] Look at the scene moving logic and move functions to main
+- [x] Look at the scene moving logic and move functions to main
 - [ ] Create simplified sleep function/ simpler timeout
-- [ ] change song file for opening, save for win-endings
+- [x] change song file for opening, save for win-endings
 - [ ] solve home button
 - [ ] return colours to normal if in 0 area

   - [ ] create logic for changing text on ending (good and bad)
   - [ ] create skip button if you have already been sent back to the beginning

-- [ ] create dice percentage rolls and map them to the chances (maybe a story chance object?) !MOST IMPORTANT
+- [ ] create dice percentage rolls and map them to the chances (maybe a story chance object?)

-  - [ ] work out why option is undefined for 8,9,10, even though button remains.
+  - [x] work out why option is undefined for 8,9,10, even though button remains.

-  - [ ] Create a trigger scene object or enum, for which the specific special numbered scenes that trigger music or graphics are named. -[x] colour changes
+    - [x] Create a trigger scene object or enum, for which the specific special numbered scenes that trigger music or graphics are named.

     - [ ] animation changes